Kupofty/QtArduLab/docs/ArduinoCommandsList.md

 4. The value must match a known action (e.g., `HIGH`, `LOW`).
 5. After the action is executed, the Arduino should send a confirmation response using the `[CMD]` prefix.

-**Important:**
-It is the responsibility of the user to correctly implement this validation logic in the Arduino sketch.
+> **Note:** It is the responsibility of the user to correctly implement this validation logic in the Arduino sketch.
 Ready-to-use examples demonstrating a proper implementation are available in the **`arduino_examples/`** folder.